pymc-devs/pytensor/doc/dev_start_guide.rst

     python -m http.server

 **Do not commit the `html` directory.
 The documentation is built automatically.**
+For more documentation customizations such as different formats e.g., PDF, refer to the `Sphinx documentation <https://www.sphinx-doc.org/en/master/usage/builders/index.html>`_.

 Other tools that might help
 ===========================